c3g/GenPipes_Docs/docs/source/user_guide/pipelines/gp_ampliconseq.rst

 Pipeline Schema
 ---------------
 Figure below shows the schema of the amplicon sequencing protocol - QIIME type.
-You can refer to the latest `pipeline implementation <https://bitbucket.org/mugqic/genpipes/raw/master/resources/workflows/https://bitbucket.org/mugqic/genpipes/src/master/resources/workflows/GenPipes_ampliconseq.png>`_ to download a high resolution image of the same.
+You can refer to the latest `pipeline implementation <https://bitbucket.org/mugqic/genpipes/raw/master/resources/workflows/GenPipes_ampliconseq.png>`_ to download a high resolution image of the same.

 .. figure:: /img/pipelines/ampseq.png
    :align: center
-   :alt: amplicon schema
+   :alt: QIIME ampseq

    Figure: Schema of QIIME Amplicon Sequencing protocol

 The following figure shows the pipeline schema for `DADA2 Pipeline`_ type of amplicon sequencing protocol.